 Well not in this house, little mister!
-Poor Billy (Joe Hill) gets his beloved comic and gets the shit slapped out of him.
-Meanwhile, his cranky ol‘ dad promptly tosses the comic straight into the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond human control.
+Poor Billy (Joe Hill) loses his beloved comic and gets the shit slapped out of him.
+Meanwhile, his cranky ol‘ dad promptly tosses the comic straight into the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond his control.

 Five lurking tales of terror await the viewer brave enough to still be found in attendance.
 A wicked pentagram of dripping horrors, of things that don’t want to stay dead (or not until they’ve had their cake at least), and of rightful comeuppance upon some very naughty scoundrels.

 George A. Romero recently passed away at the age of 77, and already our world is an emptier place without him.
 To those who knew the man best, he was a kind-hearted and gentle human being.
 Romero was a warm soul with an inspiring grin.

 Had it not been for Romero’s contribution to horror over the years it’s doubtful we would have things like Resident Evil – which just celebrated another major success with the release of Resident Evil 7 this year – or the hyper-popular Walking Dead series.
-In fact, there are now entire franchises as well as careers that owe all of their success to Romeo’s treasured legacy.
+In fact, there are now entire franchises (as well as many careers) that owe all of their success to Romeo’s treasured legacy.

 Romero single-handedly re-imagined zombies took them away from their voodoo roots and turned them into the living dead throngs with an insatiable appetite for the warm flesh of the unfortunate living.
 His ideas were groundbreaking, to say the least.

 Why do the dead rise from the grave to eat flesh?
-Romero said they do.
+Because Romero said they do.
 Why do you have to aim for the head to kill a zombie?
 Romero said so, and we do not question these rules.
 They’re as common and fool-proof as a silver bullet is to a werewolf’s heart.
 Zombies live today all thanks to George A. Romero.